Kronprinsessegade 26: Architecture

 The main wing consists of three storeys over a high cellar and is five bays wide.
 The windows on the first floor have baluster decorations.
 The two outer windows on the first floor are topped by triangular pediments and the three central ones are topped by a frieze.

 A gateway topped by a fanlight opens to a narrow courtyard.
 A 13 bay side wing extends from the rear side of the building.

 An inscription above the gateway in the courtyard reads "pax habitantibus" and lists a number of names and years: "Revert 1804 - Smidt 1810 - Kaas Lehn 1810 - Rosenørn Lehn 1820 - Heyliger 1825 - Scheel 1867 - Holmblad 1873 - Lemvigh-Müller 1911".

 Today

 The property is now owned by Peter and Dorte Salskov-Iversen.
 They are the children of Annette Lemvigh-Müller (born 1827), daughter of Aage Lemvigh-Müller (1895–1973).
-The building is operated as serviced fffices.
+The building is operated as serviced boutique co-office space.